walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-BASELINE.md

   the baseline P-256 wallet advertises ESP256 (`-9`).
 The inspected #2141 head
   `511e0b779f236396f0019dcf12493b5754c08dee` adds ES256 (`-7`) support alongside
   ESP256.
 This confirms the dependency, not that its complete live matrix passes.
-- **mdoc issuance interoperability:** VCI005 and VCI008 fail parsing the issued `DeviceKeyInfo.CoseKey`: expected a CBOR byte string but encountered a text string.
-Inspect the issued COSE key encoding before assigning wallet versus reference-issuer ownership.
-No existing blocking ticket was confirmed;
-  WAL-781 describes a different digest-integrity issue and is not linked as a blocker.
+- **Reference-issuer mdoc encoding:** VCI005 and VCI008 fail parsing the issued `DeviceKeyInfo.CoseKey`.
+Fresh captures confirmed that the issuer encodes COSE label `2` (`kid`) as a CBOR text string.
+[RFC 9052 section 7.1](https://www.rfc-editor.org/rfc/rfc9052.html#section-7.1) requires a byte string.
+Labels `-2` and `-3` (P-256 coordinates) are correctly encoded as 32-byte strings.
+This defect belongs to the reference issuer;
+  changing the wallet to accept malformed COSE keys is not part of this runner.
+  No existing owning ticket was confirmed.
+WAL-781 concerns a different issue.
 - **TS12 encrypted request delivery:** the three ordinary payment requests return HTTP 400 requiring request-encryption keys in the wallet metadata for POST Request Object delivery.
 The baseline advertises algorithms without supplying